TomasKvaraciejus/storepage/README.txt

 IRMALIST - Interactive Reasonable Marketplace Agency

 ---- General information ----
-This program generates an advertisement website which consists of data which was input by the user.
+This program generates an advertisement website connsisting of data given by the user.

----- What can be edited? ----
+---- What information can be listed? ----
 Item Name*
 Image Source
 Item Price*